Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/Xml/XmlSchemaManager.md

 ### GenerateFlatSchemas

-Gets or sets a value indicating whether the xml schema manager should generate flat schemas.This means that classes will be generated as is.
+Gets or sets a value indicating whether the xml schema manager should generate flat schemas.
+This means that classes will be generated as is.
 This results in easier types, but the complex types cannot be re-used using WCF.